How Fast Is The W500 Kayak?

 the space between the two hulls.

-Tests performed with a 15 ft W boat prototype have shown no
+Tests we performed years ago with a 15 ft W boat prototype have shown no

 significant increase in wave interaction and non laminar flow in the

-space between its hulls compared to a 10 ft model.
+space between its hulls compared to a short (10 ft) model.
 This positive

 phenomenon can be attributed to the decrease in Draft in the longer